DanielGraur/DanielGraur/README.md

 I'm Daniel 😄

-I'm a Junior Web Developer who entertein himself whit front-end development augmented by JavaScript,TypeScript and VueJs.
+I'm a Junior Web Developer who entertein himself with front-end development augmented by JavaScript,TypeScript and VueJs.